Assigning Multi-Robot Tasks to Multitasking Robots: Approach

 \begin{definition} The Weighted MAX-SAT problem is a tuple $(V, S, W)$ where $V$ is the set of variables, $S$ is a set of disjunctive clauses of literals of $V$, and $W$ is a set of non-negative weights assigned to each clause in $S$. \end{definition}

 A literal refers to a variable $v$ or its negation $\neg v$.
-The goal of Weighted MAX-SAT is to find truth values for variables in $V$ to maximize the combined weight of the satisfied clauses in $S$.
-We use the notation $(s, w)$ to denote a clause and its associated weight.
+The goal of Weighted MAX-SAT is to find truth values for variables in $V$ to maximize the combined weight of the satisfied clauses in $S$. {$(s, w)$ denotes a clause and its associated weight.}

 The full process of conversion and querying the SAT solver for a solution to a TAMPiC problem is referred to as SAT-based Task Assignment with Multitasking Robots, or STAMR.
 Throughout the conversion, unless otherwise specified, every clause has weight $\alpha$ that is strictly greater than the sum of the utilities of all tasks. $\alpha$ is used to ensure the satisfaction of these clauses.
-Alternatively, many Weighted MAX-SAT solvers allow for ``hard'' clauses, and the satisfaction of hard clauses is mandatory.
-Either method may be used in practice.
-The conversion is detailed below.

-\textbf{F, C, I, and $\Delta$}: $F$ and $C$ are redundant and used for ease of reference, and we apply the conversion after $\Delta(I)$ is applied.
-Thus, no conversion is needed for $F$, $C$, $I$, or $\Delta$.
+Alternatively, many Weighted MAX-SAT solvers allow for ``hard'' clauses, which must be satisfied.
+Either method may be used in practice. {$F, C, I,$ and $\Delta$}: $F$ and $C$ are redundant given the other components for ease of reference so we do not discuss their conversion.
+For I, and $\Delta$, We will need to apply the conversion for each candidate initial state in $\Delta(I)$.